-Pursuant to an Administration and Fund Accounting Agreement between the Trust and PTL, PTL provides the Trust with administrative and management services (other than investment advisory services) and accounting services, including portfolio accounting services, tax accounting services and furnishing financial reports.
+Pursuant to a Fund Administration Servicing Agreement and a Fund Accounting Servicing Agreement between the Trust and PTL, PTL provides the Trust with administrative and management services (other than investment advisory services) and accounting services, including portfolio accounting services, tax accounting services and furnishing financial reports.
 In this capacity, PTL does not have any responsibility or authority for the management of the Fund, the determination of investment policy, or for any matter pertaining to the distribution of Shares.
-As compensation for the administration, accounting and management services, the Adviser pays PTL a fee based on the Fund's average daily net assets, subject to a minimum annual fee.
+As compensation for the administration, accounting and management services, the Adviser, not the Fund, pays PTL a fee based on the Fund's average daily net assets, subject to a minimum annual fee.
 PTL also is entitled to certain out-of-pocket expenses for the services mentioned above.

 Pursuant to a Custody Agreement, State Street Bank and Trust (the "Custodian" or "State Street"), serves as the Custodian of the Fund's assets.
 The Custodian holds and administers the assets in the Fund's portfolio.
-Pursuant to the Custody Agreement, the Custodian receives an annual fee from the Adviser based on the Trust's total average daily net assets, subject to a minimum annual fee, and certain settlement charges.
+Pursuant to the Custody Agreement, the Custodian receives an annual fee from the Adviser, not the Fund, based on the Trust's total average daily net assets, subject to a minimum annual fee, and certain settlement charges.
 The Custodian also is entitled to certain out-of-pocket expenses.

 Pursuant to a Transfer Agency Agreement, State Street (in such capacity, the "Transfer Agent") serves as Transfer Agent for the Fund.
-Pursuant to the Transfer Agency Agreement, the Transfer Agent receives an annual fee from the Adviser.
+Pursuant to the Transfer Agency Agreement, the Transfer Agent receives an annual fee from the Adviser, not the Fund.